Saturday, July 29, 2017

 So how near is near?

-Are we ever going to live lives of leisure and creativity while AI’s run everything for us?
-Are we ever going to genetically engineer our bodies so we can live for millennia?
-Are we ever going to use swarms of nanobots to strip carbon atoms from carbon dioxide molecules in the atmosphere and stop global warming?
+Will we ever live lives of leisure and creativity while AIs run everything for us?
+Will we ever genetically engineer our bodies so we can live for millennia?
+Will we ever use swarms of nanobots to strip carbon atoms from carbon dioxide molecules in the atmosphere and stop global warming?

 What have scientists been doing to ensure the singularity even occurs?

-Well, at the molecular level a few of them got together and used a scanning tunnelling microscope to move 35 atoms around so they spelt IBM, thus creating the world’s smallest logo in 1990.
-While scientists at Cornell University busied themselves constructing a molecular scale nano-guitar, which has strings that can be strummed, but we aren't able to hear it.
-But other scientists seem more intent on creating something useful.
+At the molecular level, a few of them got together and used a scanning tunnelling microscope to move 35 atoms around so they spelled IBM, thus creating the world’s smallest logo in 1990.
+While scientists at Cornell University busied themselves constructing a molecular scale nano-guitar, which has strings that can be strummed, but we can’t hear it.
+However, other scientists seem more intent on creating something useful.
 Nature magazine says scientists have created many nano-scale motors and propellers.
-But these very simple machines are a long way from the complexity needed to make Drexler’s replicators, his engines of creation.
+But these very simple machines are a long way from the complexity needed to make Drexler’s engines of creation.

 But then 3D printers suddenly materialised, like the Tardis, out of nowhere.
 We suddenly had a very primitive Star Trek replicator.
 Many of you would’ve seen stories about 3D printers, like their ability to print guns, single shot pistols that tend to explode.
 Just as well 3D printers can also print replacement artificial hands.